China's sportswear industry poised to end losing streak

 Li Ning is seeing considerable earnings downgrades.
 The last five revisions - all since June - have been cuts and the stock ranks among the lowest in Asia in terms of relative valuation versus peers, according to Thomson Reuters StarMine data.

-Li Ning, named after its Olympic champion founder and also backed by Singapore sovereign fund GIC, has a market value of $897 million, lagging ANTA's $3.3 billion.
+Li Ning, named after its Olympic champion founder and also backed by Singapore sovereign fund GIC GIC.UL, has a market value of $897 million (578 million pounds), lagging ANTA's $3.3 billion.

 While some analysts are optimistic an industry turnaround is in sight, others are more cautious.